This manual documents Octo, the YottaDB Database Management System.

 The default verbose level is set to zero(0) (ERROR).

-in the command line puts the verbose level at one(1) (INFO),-vv
+A single -v in the command line puts the verbose level at one(1) (INFO), -vv puts the level at two(2) (DEBUG), and -vvv puts the level at three(3) (TRACE).

 The dry-run option runs the parser, and performs checks and verifications on data types and syntax, but does not execute the SQL statements.
-The database is not altered when Octo is run with the
+The database is not altered when Octo is run with the --dry-run option.

 The emulate option allows the user to specify which SQL database Octo should emulate.
 Database names should be in all caps.
 Currently supported emulations are MYSQL and POSTGRES.
 If you wish to emulate MariaDB, choose MYSQL.